Surajitds/Surajitds/README.md

 - 👋 Hi, I’m @Surajitds
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning CSE
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on ALP
-- 📫 How to reach me is through Ig-_surajitdeys
+- 📫 How to reach me is through mail ss4088@srmist.edu.in

 <!---
 Surajitds/Surajitds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.